intelligent-machine-learning/dlrover/docs/design/scale-node-design.md

 a `ScalePlan` when migrating PS.

 **Scale Up PS.**
-If the number of PS in `ResourcePlan` is bigger than the current number of PS. `PSManager` will create new PS `Node` by the difference and set the node status to `NodeStatus.INITIAL`. `PSManger` will set the status by node events from `NodeMonitor`.
+If the number of PS in `ResourcePlan` is larger than the current number of PS. `PSManager` will create new PS `Node` by the difference and set the node status to `NodeStatus.INITIAL`. `PSManger` will set the status by node events from `NodeMonitor`.
 If all PS nodes are running, `PSManager`